Internal Audit Applicability as Per 2013 Companies Act

 A few general penalties covered by the Companies Act of 2013 are listed below:

-- The organisation, the employee, or any other person connected to the business that is responsible for disobeying or not following through on the internal audit would be fined 10,000 rupees.
+- The organisation, the empsloyee, or any other person connected to the business responsible for disobeying or not following through on the internal audit would be fined 10,000 rupees.

 - Should non-compliance continue, an additional penalty of Rs 1000 per day will be applied, up to a maximum penalty of Rs 2 lakh.
-The offending official faces a penalty of fifty thousand rupees, while the corporation faces a penalty of two lakh rupees.
+The offending official faces a penalty of fifty thousand rupees, while the corporation faces a penalty of two lakh.

 Study Up,